yufeenyuy/msc_bi_docs/business_intelligence_1/bi_1.md

 + **Independent Data Marts**:
 They are created as a result of every department in a company building their DWHs independently from each other.
 The underlying data sources are often the same.
-This architecture makes it easy for every department to make their decisions easilly and faster as aquiring results from calculations and analysis occurs within a short time frame.
+This architecture makes it easy for every department to make their decisions easilly and faster as acquiring results from calculations and analysis occurs within a short time frame.
 It reduces the complexity of working with a central DWH but then creating a central DWH from independent data marts is quite challenging (Kemper et al., 2010).